Skip to product information

 Machado de Assis

-Some names are particularly rare in the fascinating world of autograph documents and constantly appreciate in value.
+Some names are particularly rare in the fascinating world of autograph documents and are constantly increasing in value.
 Machado de Assis, perhaps the greatest name in Brazilian literature, is one of them.
-It is possible to find, occasionally, some documents signed by him when he was a civil servant, or dedications in books, but personal letters are even rarer.
+It is possible to find, from time to time, some documents signed by him when he was a civil servant, or dedications in books, but personal letters are even rarer.

-Machado mentions having read "beautiful verses," indicating that the recipient of the letter may have been a poet or writer friend, perhaps a colleague from the Brazilian Academy of Letters.
-The recipient's wife's name is Laura, but this did not help identify the couple.
+Machado mentions having read "beautiful verses," indicating that the letter's recipient may have been a poet or writer friend, perhaps a colleague from the Brazilian Academy of Letters.
+The recipient's wife is named Laura, but this did not help identify the couple.

-Furthermore, Machado's appreciation for the "elevation of concepts" and the "generosity of application" in the verses he read demonstrates the writer's profound sensitivity to the moral and aesthetic qualities of literature.
+Furthermore, Machado's appreciation for the "elevation of concepts" and the "generosity of application" in the verses read shows the writer's profound sensitivity to the moral and aesthetic qualities of literature.

-Finally, the letter also reveals how Machado shared literary works with an intimate circle of friends and family, seemingly valuing their opinions on the works he read and, possibly, the works he wrote.
+Finally, the letter also reveals how Machado shared literary works with an intimate circle of friends and family, seemingly valuing their opinions highly on the works he read and, possibly, wrote.

 View full details